Written by Henry A. Stiene, M.D.

 Most patients will require 4-6 Perineural Injection Therapy treatments spaced anywhere for 7-10 days to 2-4 weeks apart depending on their condition.
 No pain meds or local anesthetics are required.

 After the first Perineural Injection Therapy treatment, the pain relief only lasts a few hours and the pain returns.
-After the second treatment there is about a 25% or so improvement and although the pain returns, it may not be as intense, widespread, or frequent as it was prior to treatment.
+After the second treatment, there is about 25% or so improvement and although the pain returns, it may not be as intense, widespread, or frequent as it was prior to treatment.
 As the patient receives further treatments, the pain eventually goes away and normal function returns.

 There are no medication restrictions for patients receiving Perineural Injection Therapy and well over 85% of patients respond.
 Anti-inflammatory medicines taken for other conditions do not need to be stopped.
-Patients taking opiate pain medicine tend not to do as well because the opiate competes with the receptor on the cell and can keep dextrose from getting into the cell.
+Patients taking opiate pain medications tend not to do as well because the opiate competes with the receptor on the cell and can keep dextrose from getting into the cell.

 As far as activity restrictions, patients are encouraged to remain active but only to the point where the given activity does not increase the pain during or after the activity.

-Since this is drug free treatment, and dextrose is a part of normal human function, side effects are rare and including occasional small bruises at the site of injection.
+Since this is drug-free treatment, and dextrose is a part of normal human function, side effects are rare and including occasional small bruises at the site of injection.
 Allergy is not an issue.
 Although infection is a potential side effect anytime the skin is infiltrated, we have not had any occur in our patient population.

 Insurance companies in the States and Britain consider the treatment “unproven” although insurers in the remainder of the world routinely cover these treatments.
 The cost of the treatment is dependent on the number of nerves treated as well as the complexity of the neurogenic inflammation.